tllvvv/lz4-sgori/doc/Compression.md

 The sliding window has size of [64KB](https://elixir.bootlin.com/linux/v6.16.9/source/lib/lz4/lz4defs.h#L96), so that the offset can be encoded with 2 bytes.
-In the default compression function, initial step size during match searching is equal to 1 and gets incremented every 64 steps.
+In the default compression function, initial step size during match searching is equal to 1 byte and gets incremented every 64 steps.

 ## Extended LZ4